me-systeme/gsv86lib/README.md

 from gsv86lib import gsv86

 # Open GSV-8 device on given serial port
-# Example: "COM5" on Windows, "/dev/ttyACM0" on Linux
+# Example: "COM3" on Windows, "/dev/ttyACM0" on Linux
+# This is just an example.
+You need to set the COM port
+# and Baudrate depending on your device.
 dev = gsv86("COM3", 115200)

 # Optional: configure data rate (Hz)